sarathtv/Modbus-Mqtt-Gateway/readme.md

 # Modbus MQTT Gateway Using STM32 and NodeMCU.
-## In this video we are creating an IoT applicaiton using two important IoT protocols-Modbus and MQTT.
+## In this video we are creating an IoT application using two important IoT protocols-Modbus and MQTT.
 ### Modbus Communication is implemented between STM32 Bluepill and NodeMCU.
 The NodeMCU publishes the Modbus data to a Mqtt server and also subscribes to a control message from the dashboard.The control message is forwarded to STM32 for actuation of relay.

  ![alt text](https://github.com/sarathtv/Modbus-Mqtt-Gateway/blob/master/FrontImage.jpg)